Purdue-CS193/homework-0-eyoune/index.md

-# Elliott's First CS193 Homework
+# Elliott Youn's First CS193 Homework

 - Learning the basics of coding in a fun way.
 - Friendly class environment.